-Pursuant to the terms of certain reinsurance contracts, the third-party relationship banks have irrevocable letters of credit in the amount of \$2,200 (2019-\$5,240) to reinsured parties on behalf of the Company.
+Pursuant to the terms of certain reinsurance contracts, the third-party relationship banks have issued irrevocable letters of credit in the amount of \$2,200 (2020 - \$2,200) to reinsured parties on behalf of the Company.
 These letters of credit are intended to provide security to the reinsured parties in the event that the Company is unable to fulfill its obligations under the existing contracts.
 These letters of credit have no fixed expiration date and are cancellable at the discretion of the holder or upon the cancellation or commutation of the underlying contract.
+In order to improve capital management at MLI, MFC replaced the MLI Capital Maintenance Agreement with MFC guarantees to the bank.
+Prior to December 2021, the letters of credit were backed by Capital Maintenance Agreements provided to the Company by MLI.
+On February 10, 2022, the Company terminated the Capital Maintenance Agreement with The Manufacturers Life Insurance Company.